Papal ferula: Modern usage

 The pastoral staff carried by the popes since Pope Paul VI is a contemporary single-barred crucifix, designed by the Italian artist Lello Scorzelli in 1963 and carried and used in the same manner as a bishop uses his crosier.
 Paul VI had actually used three other ferulas, similar in style, with the other versions having a cross bar which was straight, or bent upward.
-Scorzelli's well-known version has the cross bar curving downward, much like the paterissa carried by a bishops of Eastern Catholic Churches.
+Scorzelli's well-known version has the cross bar curving downward, much like the paterissa carried by bishops of the Eastern Catholic Churches.
 Paul VI first used this staff on 8 December 1965, at the closing of the Second Vatican Council.
-The Scorzelli staff was the one retained by his successors starting with Pope John Paul I. This ferula design is often associated with Pope John Paul II and is one of his identifying attributes in religious paintings and statuary.
+The Scorzelli staff was the one retained by his successors, starting with Pope John Paul I. This ferula design is often associated with Pope John Paul II and is one of his identifying attributes in religious paintings and statuary.

 On 25 March 1983, Pope John Paul II used the ferula of Leo XIII with three horizontal bars in the opening of the Holy Door during the Jubilee, the Holy Year of the Redemption.
 In 1990, Scorzelli made a replica of the Paul VI ferula for John Paul II, which was lighter than the previous one.

 On 16 March 2008, at the Palm Sunday celebrations in Saint Peter's Square, Pope Benedict XVI used the ferula of Pius IX.
 This staff was used until 28 November 2009 at the First Vespers for Advent.
-A new ferula was given to Pope Benedict XVI as a gift of the Circolo San Pietro and, according to Monsignor Guido Marini, the Master of Apostolic Ceremonies and head of the Office for the Liturgical Celebrations of the Supreme Pontiff, it "can be considered to all intents and purposes the pastoral staff of Benedict XVI."
+A new ferula was given to Pope Benedict XVI as a gift of the Circolo San Pietro and, according to Monsignor Guido Marini, the Master of Apostolic Ceremonies and head of the Office for the Liturgical Celebrations of the Supreme Pontiff, it "can be considered to all intents and purposes the pastoral staff of Benedict XVI".

 Pope Francis continued to use the ferula of Benedict XVI at the beginning of his pontificate.
-On 7 April 2013, at the Mass for the Possession of the Chair of the Bishop of Rome in the Archbasilica of Saint John Lateran in Rome, Francis returned to using the 1965 ferula of Paul VI with the corpus on it, and has since alternated its use with the ferula of Benedict XVI.
+On 7 April 2013, at the Mass for the Possession of the Chair of the Bishop of Rome in the Archbasilica of Saint John Lateran in Rome, Francis returned to using the 1965 ferula of Paul VI.
+Along with the ferula of Pope Paul VI and Pope Benedict XVI, Pope Francis would also make use of ferula or another crosier made for him during his pastoral visits inside and outside Italy.

+Pope Leo XIV used the ferula originally made for Benedict XVI during his first public Mass in the Sistine Chapel on 9 May 2025.
+At his inauguration Mass and other subsequent Masses he would preside, Leo used the ferula of Paul VI.